pandukakarunasena/bookworm/README.md

-# bookworm is simple to record the books you have read
+# bookworm is simple web app to record the books you have read

 This is created by using
  ejs